knpuniversity/symfony2-series/knpu/episode1/vhost.md

 in the `web/` directory.

 ***TIP
-For more information, or to see Nginx configuration, see `Configuring a Web Server`_.
+For more information, or to see Nginx configuration, see [Configuring a Web Server][Configuring a Web Server].
 ***

 Now, restart Apache.
 Yep, this command *also* varies across systems: